Risk Management

 2. Activities within communities

 Sapporo Real Estate, which operates and manages Yebisu Garden Place, has a written agreement with Shibuya Ward for supporting people who are unable to go home during a disaster.
-Based on this agreement, a disaster drill is conducted regularly inside Yebisu Garden Place for receiving people who are unable to go home in the event of a large-scale earthquake.
+Based on this agreement, a system is in place to accept people who have difficulty returning home at the Yebisu Garden Place site in the event of a large-scale earthquake, and in cooperation with Shibuya Ward, regular drills are held to accept people, including companies in the Yebisu area.

 Other companies within the Group are also taking steps to contribute to society and their local communities, for example concluding written agreements with local governments, covering supply of goods following a disaster.